 PIQRAY may cause serious side effects, including:

 - Severe allergic reactions: Tell your health care provider or get medical help right away if you have trouble breathing, flushing, rash, fever, or fast heart rate during treatment with PIQRAY

 - Severe skin reactions: Tell your health care provider or get medical help right away if you get severe rash or rash that keeps getting worse, reddened skin, flu-like symptoms, blistering of the lips, eyes or mouth, blisters on the skin or skin peeling, with or without fever

 - High blood sugar levels (hyperglycemia): Hyperglycemia is common with PIQRAY and can be severe.
-Patients with a history of type 2 diabetes may require closer monitoring by their health care professional.
-Your health care provider will check your blood sugar levels before you start and during treatment with PIQRAY.
+Your health care provider will monitor your blood sugar levels before you start and during treatment with PIQRAY.
+Your health care provider may monitor your blood sugar levels more often if you have a history of Type 2 diabetes.
 Tell your health care provider right away if you develop symptoms of hyperglycemia, including excessive thirst, dry mouth, urinate more often than usual or have a higher amount of urine than normal, or increased appetite with weight loss

 - Lung problems (pneumonitis): Tell your health care provider right away if you develop new or worsening symptoms of lung problems, including shortness of breath or trouble breathing, cough, or chest pain

 - Diarrhea: Diarrhea is common with PIQRAY and can be severe.
 Severe diarrhea can lead to the loss of too much body water (dehydration) and kidney problems.
 If you develop diarrhea during treatment with PIQRAY, tell your health care provider right away.
 Your health care provider may tell you to drink more fluids or take medicines to treat diarrhea